jdubya747/nd064-c2-message-passing-projects-starter/README.md

 3. `requirements.txt` for `pip` packages
 4. `__init__.py`

-### Docker Images
+### Docker Images (deprecated)
-`udaconnect-app` and `udaconnect-api` use docker images from `isjustintime/udaconnect-app` and `isjustintime/udaconnect-api`.
-To make changes to the application, build your own Docker image and push it to your own DockerHub repository.
+#`udaconnect-app` and `udaconnect-api` use docker images from `isjustintime/#udaconnect-app` and `isjustintime/udaconnect-api`.
+To make changes to the #application, build your own Docker image and push it to your own DockerHub #repository.
 Replace the existing container registry path with your own.

 ## Configs and Secrets
 In `deployment/db-secret.yaml`, the secret variable is `d293aW1zb3NlY3VyZQ==`.
 The value is simply encoded and not encrypted -- this is ***not*** secure!
 Anyone can decode it to see what it is.